emnify/product-docs/docs/services/platform/events/event-types.md

 ### User switched workspaces

-A user switched to a different workspace.
+A user switched to a different Workspace.
-The description indicates the user ID and the ID of the workspace they're currently in.
+The description indicates the user ID and the ID of the Workspace they're currently in.

 <details className="custom-details-example">
   <summary>Example JSON response</summary>